 - He ran.
-(Do you notice that, whereas this sentence only has two words, it still is a complete sentence as it hs a 1-word subject as well as a 1-word predicate which is a complete thought as well.)
+(Notice that, whereas this sentence only has two words, it still is a complete sentence as it has a 1-word subject as well as a 1-word predicate which is a complete thought as well.)

 - He ran very fast.

 - The paper doesn’t specify which format type must be used.

 - The teacher spent the entire class period to review the difference between dependent and independent clauses.